Pre-authorized debit payments in Canada

 The table below illustrates the merchant name behavior you can expect on the customer’s bank statement:

 Each bank in Canada formats these fields differently.
-Depending on your customer’s bank, some fields may appear in all lowercase or uppercase.
+Depending on your customer’s bank, some fields might appear in all lowercase or uppercase.

 Statement descriptors and Connect